BonoboPLC/bonoboplc_wiki/administration/games.md

 |[![lottorace-home-page.png](/lottorace-home-page.png "Lottorace Games"){:height="200px" width="200px"}](/administration/games/lottorace "Managing your Lottery & Raffle Games") | [![lotterya-home-page.png](/lotterya-home-page.png "Lottery Games"){:height="200px" width="200px"}](/administration/games/lottery  "Lottery Games") | [![raffles-a-home-page.png](/raffles-a-home-page.png){:height="200px" width="200px"}](/administration/games/raffle "Raffles ")|

-# Game Management
+# Common Game Management Info

 The topics contained below apply to all game types and should be read by all game managers.

-- Pre-Load Game Templates
+- Pre-loaded Game Templates
 - Creating Games
 - Starting & Stopping Games
+- Managing Game Schedules
 - Game Branding Elements

+## Game Templates vs. Game Instances

+A Game Template refers to the collection of configurations and branding elements that make up a unique Game.

+Each Game Template is assigned a unique Game Template ID (also called Game Definition ID) and can be modified and edited.

+When a game is Started, a new Instance of the game is created based on the current configurations specified in the Game Template.

+This game is assigned a unique Game Instance ID and is available for players.

+> The players will at all times see references to the Game Instance ID and never to the Game Template {.is-warning}

 ## Pre-loaded Game Templates
-Depending on your installation type, we preload a number of pre-configured games for you.
+Depending on your installation type, we preload a number of pre-configured Game Templates for you.

 You can use these pre-configured games, or clone a copy to use as a starting point for your own custom game.

-Each game template is assigned a unique Game Template ID (also called Game Definition ID) and can be modified and edited.

-When a game is started, a new Instance of the game is created based on the current configurations specified in the Game Template.

 | |||